mozilla/firefox-translations-training/README.md

 ### Cluster mode

-- Slurm cluster with CPU and Nvidia GPU nodes with CUDA
+- Slurm cluster with CPU and Nvidia GPU nodes
+- CUDA 11.2 ( it was also tested on 11.5)
+- CUDNN library installed
 - Singularity module if running with containerization (recommended)
 - If running without containerization, there is no procedure to configure environment automatically.
   All the required modules (for example `parallel`) should be preinstalled and loaded in ~/.bashrc

-It was tested on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) using Singularity containers.
+It was tested on and Mozilla Slurm cluster using Singularity containers.
+The pipeline can aslo be launched on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) but the main issue is time limits for long runnign jobs.
+Increasing retries can help.

 ### Cloud mode